projectgus/xdsl2mqtt/README.md

 If this program doesn't work with your modem and you'd like support added, run two commands in the telnet interface - `xdslctl info --stats` and `ifconfig`.
 Then open an issue here with the output from them, and I'll see what I can do.

-If your xDSL modem doesn't have a Broadcom chipset, doesn't have a Telnet interface available, or doesn't support the `xdslctl info --stats` command then it won't be very easy to add support, sorry.
+If your xDSL modem doesn't have a Broadcom chipset, doesn't support a Telnet interface, or doesn't support the `xdslctl info --stats` command then it won't be very easy to add support, sorry.
 Pull Requests to add more support would still be welcome, though, provided they are maintainable!

 <details>
 <summary>Sample output from these two commands on DSL-G225</summary>